mrkkrp/kill-or-bury-alive/README.md

 This package can be customized via the customization system.
 Type `M-x customize-group RET kill-or-bury-alive RET` to try it out.

-There are quite a few variables that you can modify to control behavior the package.
+There are quite a few variables that you can modify to control the behavior of the package.
 Let's list them (we give their default values too).

 ----